zhg-SZPT/Dualray/README.md

 Please put the Pretrained file into the `model_data` folder
 link:https://drive.google.com/file/d/1L0ieB9hqbdba0xwoAX7ohCsQZMhucEkA/view?usp=sharing

-If you have already run voc_annotation.py and after placing the pretraining weights in the modal_data folder, you can run `train.py` to start the training.
+If you have already run `voc_annotation.py` and after placing the pretraining weights in the modal_data folder, you can run `train.py` to start the training.

+### Evaluate(mAP)
+The map calculation can be done by `get_map.py`.
+Please modify the address of the weights in `yolo.py` that need to be used to calculate the map before running.